What is the Winter Circle?

-High toward the south at around 8 p.m. this week we see a large formation of bright winter stars; a pattern that was first conceived by author Hans Augusto Rey (1898-1977) in his popular sky guide, The Stars – A New Way to See Them.
-Some star guides refer to this pattern as the “Winter Circle,” although the overall pattern looks much more like a hexagon.
+The asterism known as the “Winter Circle” is a large formation of bright winter stars; a pattern that was first conceived by author Hans Augusto Rey (1898-1977) in his popular sky guide, The Stars – A New Way to See Them.
+While many star guides refer to this pattern as the “Winter Circle,” the overall pattern looks much more like a hexagon.
+Maybe it should be called the Winter Hexagon?

 While it is not one of the 88 recognized constellations in our night sky, the Winter Circle is an asterism, defined an easily identified pattern of stars, and made up of these stars that are located within other constellations (note the many different colors of the stars):